 Whether you’re just preparing to write a PhD dissertation or have a steadily approaching submission date, this article will provide some key information on how to write it and what to include.

-Of course, once you’ve finished the writing process, it is good practise to hire an editor to take care of the final stage – preparing it for submission.
+Of course, once you’ve finished the writing process, it is good practice to hire an editor to take care of the final stage – preparing it for submission.
 It won’t take an experienced academic editor much time to edit a dissertation, and after finding someone competent, you can be sure they will identify and correct anything amiss regarding language, style, referencing, and citation.

 How long does it take?